 Celebrity chef and founder of Momofuku, David Chang, spoke with Yelp Trend Expert Tara Lewis, and he shared that he was initially perplexed as to why his new location in Washington, D.C. wasn’t getting rave reviews.
 Being a native of the area, he was confident he knew what the regional customers wanted.
 But after digging into his Yelp reviews, he quickly realized what modifications he needed to make to improve his business.

-The silver lining of bad reviews
+The silver lining of critical reviews

-But bad reviews can be a mixed bag.
+But critical reviews can be a mixed bag.
 Sometimes they are actually helpful, telling you something you didn’t know.
 It may be something you can fix that will help you provide better customer service.

 1. If you can fix it, let the customer know what you will change and how.